 This project is a resource for students and scholars of slavery and emancipation in the Atlantic World.
 Each law has been translated into English and Spanish or Portuguese and can be accessed in the “Laws” section.
 On this website, visitors can also find a brief introductory historical essay and a “Suggested Readings” list for more on the subject.

 The Free Womb Project was created by Dr. Yesenia Barragan, Assistant Professor in the History Department at Rutgers University.
 Dr. Barragan is a historian of modern Latin America and the Caribbean focusing on the history of Afro-Latin America and the African diaspora in Americas in the nineteenth century.
 Her book, Freedom’s Captives: Slavery and Gradual Emancipation on the Colombian Black Pacific, explores the process of the gradual abolition of slavery on the majority-Black Pacific lowlands of Colombia from 1821-1852.
-Freedom’s Captives won the 2022 Best Book Award for the 19th Century Section of the Latin American Studies Association and Honorable Mention for the 2022 Michael Jiménez Prize for the Colombia Section of the Latin American Studies Association.
+Freedom’s Captives won the 2022 Wesley-Logan Prize for best book on African diaspora history from the American Historical Association and the Association for the Study of African American Life & History, the 2022 Best Book Award for the 19th Century Section of the Latin American Studies Association (LASA), the 2023 Early Career Book Prize from the Center for Cultural Analysis at Rutgers University, Honorable Mention for the 2022 Michael Jiménez Prize for the Colombia Section of LASA, and was a Finalist for the 2022 Outstanding First Book Prize from the Association for the Study of the Worldwide African Diaspora (ASWAD).
+Planeta Colombia/Ediciones Universidad de los Andes (Bogotá, Colombia) published a Spanish translation of this book, Cautivas de la libertad: Esclavitud y emancipación gradual en el Pacífico negro Colombianoin 2023.

-This project was made possible by funding from the Venture Fund of the Society of Fellows at Dartmouth College.
+This project was made possible by funding from the Venture Fund of the Society of Fellows at Dartmouth College and Rutgers University.

 * * *